 For football betting strategies, and indeed betting strategies on any sport, to be successful, the punter must seek out ‘value bets’, that is to say bets for which the odds are greater than the actual probability of that event happening.
-We go into a lot more detail about this on our dedicated Football Betting Strategy section, but essentially finding value bets lies at the heart of making a profit from betting on football.
+We go into a lot more detail about this on our dedicated Football Betting Strategy section, but essentially finding value bets is the goal for any shrewd punter.

 Finding value bets is often best done when you find out some information that the bookmaker is unaware of that could affect the accuracy of their odds.
 The problem is, when it comes to the Premier League, it is all but impossible to steal a march on the bookies when it comes to access to information about the top teams and players.